oracle/weblogic-remote-console/documentation/content/en/latest/administration-server/domain-configuration/_index.md

     See [Domain and Server Name Restrictions](https://docs.oracle.com/pls/topic/lookup?ctx=en/middleware/fusion-middleware/weblogic-remote-console/administer&id=DOMCF-GUID-AB0C82F6-39F2-4CF7-9187-6685050ABDC3) in **Understanding Domain Configuration for Oracle WebLogic Server**.

-4. You can copy the settings from an existing server onto your new server.
+4.  **Optional**: You can copy the settings from an existing server onto your new server.
 Select a server from the **Copy settings from another server** drop-down list.

     Only the server's settings will be copied.
 Children, such as channels, are not copied.
 Any settings that are not supported by the WebLogic Server REST API are also not copied.